 Topic: your content should be focused on your target market segments, not yourself.
 Developing topics doesn't have to be hard.
-Ask yourself, "what content would be helpful for our buyer persona' goals and challenges?"
+Ask yourself, "What content would be helpful for our buyer persona's goals and challenges?"

 Now that your content is published, there are a number of metrics to consider when analyzing your content:

 By analyzing how your content is performing, you can focus on developing more of what's working and eliminating what's not!